wrmoon/resume/resume_manager.md

  proprietary packages added in.
 Server code uses mostly PHP, with a MySQL datastore.
 * Technical lead for 14 developers on three scrum teams.
 Besides writing code, I defined coding standards, refined team policies and workflows, reviewed other developers' designs and code.
-* Designed (or helped design) numerous subsystems including communication between router and Datto's servers, device services and overall product architecture.
+* Designed (or helped design) numerous subsystems including communication between the router and Datto's servers, device services and overall product architecture.
 * Led initiatives to improve schema of device configuration, improve unit test coverage and code layout.
 * Diagnosed field issues using a variety of network tools including arp, netstat, traceroute, tcpdump.